 HERB GARDEN SOIL

-Again, I suggest going with an organic mix, especially if you are planning to harvest your herbs for cooking!
+Again, I suggest going with an organic mix, especially if you plan to harvest your herbs for cooking!
 One of the sets of seeds I’m using comes with soil.
 With the other set of herb seeds, I’ll be using Espoma Seed Starter Potting Mix.
-No matter the brand of soil you use you want it to be well-draining and made for pots, preferably indoor pots.
+No matter the brand of soil you use, you want it to be well-draining and made for pots, preferably indoor pots.
 Do not use topsoil or garden soil.
 A seed contains all the nutrients it needs to get started so you won’t need fertilizer or plant food at first.

 LIGHTING FOR YOUR HERB GARDEN

 Before the seeds sprout and break the soil you won’t need any type of light.
 Once the seed sprouts, it will need a source of light.
-A sunny window is great but you can also use artificial lighting.
+A sunny window is excellent but you can also use artificial lighting.
 Most herbs like about 8 hours of bright light.
 Just make sure that the leaves don’t burn.
 I do not have a bright window to place our pots in so I’ll be using a led grow light.

 A heating mat is optional for warming up the soil.
 I use one with all of our seedlings because it dramatically increased our germination rate.
 It also cuts the time it takes the seeds to sprout in half!
-If I have room on our shelf I’ll set up a set of trays with and without a heating mat.
+If I have room on our shelf, I’ll set up a set of trays with and without a heating mat.

 Watering is something we will cover in-depth in a separate post.
-Just know, you will need to have access to water to keep the soil moist but I’m pretty sure you already knew that.
+Just know you will need to have access to water to keep the soil moist, but I’m pretty sure you already knew that.

 WHY GROW FROM SEEDS?